PRODUCTION FROM THE FIELD

 RecoveryThe gas in Troll Øst is recovered by pressure depletion through 39 wells drilled from Troll A. The oil in Troll Vest is produced from long horizontal wells, which penetrate the thin oil zone directly above the oil-water contact.
 The recovery strategy is based primarily on pressure depletion, but this is accompanied by a simultaneous expansion of both the gas cap above the oil zone and the underlying water zone.
 Some gas is also reinjected to increase oil production.
 Produced water was reinjected into the northern part of the Troll Vest oil province from 2000 to 2016.

 StatusThere are currently three drilling rigs on the field, continuously drilling horizontal oil production wells from the subsea templates on Troll Vest.
 About 180 production wells and more than one million reservoir metres have been drilled so far.
 Technology development has resulted in through-Xmas tree drilling with two branches since summer 2017.
 A new gas compressor module started operation on Troll B in late 2018, and has increased gas processing capacity and total recoverable reserves.
-Another gas compressor module will be installed on Troll C, with expected start up in late 2019.
+Another gas compressor module will be installed on Troll C, with start-up in early 2020.
 Both the Troll field and the tied-in field Fram will benefit from the module.
 Troll Phase III is under development and expected to come on stream in 2021.

 TransportThe gas from Troll Øst and Troll Vest is transported through three multiphase pipelines to the gas processing plant at Kollsnes.
 The condensate is separated from the gas and transported by pipeline to the Mongstad terminal.
 The dry gas is transported in Zeepipe II A and II B to Zeebrugge in Belgium.
 The oil from Troll B and Troll C is transported in the Troll Oil Pipelines I and II, respectively, to the oil terminal at Mongstad.